 Known for all things ‘bought in bulk’ and American, Costco is proving a real hit with Australians who like a bargain.
-Paying an annual membership fee of $60 opens up a world of discounts on all manner of foods, drinks and household items, as well as fuel.
+Paying an annual membership fee of $60 will open up a world of discounts on all manner of foods, drinks and household items, as well as fuel.
 When Costco’s service station in North Lakes – north of Brisbane – first opened in 2014, motorists were lined up around the block to get a taste of cheaper fuel.
-And it was a similar scenario across other sites in Australia.
+It was a similar scenario across other sites in Australia.
 Costco offered generous per-litre discounts on its fuel at opening, and now offers incentives for Costco members to save at the pump.
-So in one go you can buy your jumbo-sized tub of Nutella and then fill up with discounted fuel.
-There are currently eight wholesale Costco stores across Australia, of which five have petrol stations.
-Two further stores are set to open in 2017.
+So in one trip, you can buy your jumbo-sized tub of Nutella and then fill up with discounted fuel.
+There are currently nine wholesale Costco stores across Australia, of which six have petrol stations.
+Costco rated four stars overall this year, but notably achieved five stars for its petrol price.

-British Petroleum, or BP as it’s more often known, is a stalwart of the Australian fuel landscape.
+British Petroleum, or BP as it’s more commonly known, is a stalwart of the Australian fuel landscape.
 It has an extensive fuel card system, which has previously won our customer satisfaction award for Small Business Fuel Cards.
 For consumers, it’s perhaps best known for its presence in huge roadside truckstops and for its BP Ultimate 98-octane premium fuel.
-BP earned three stars for overall satisfaction, but earned five stars for facilities, most likely due to its fuel stations being attached to fast food outlets and having full toilet and shower facilities in a lot of locations.
+It has more than 1,400 locations across the country.
+BP earned three stars for overall satisfaction this year, but earned five stars for facilities, most likely due to its fuel stations being attached to fast food outlets and having full toilet and shower facilities in a lot of locations.

-Short for the ‘California Texas Oil Company’, Caltex has a strong presence in Australia, most notably through its supermarket affiliations.
-As for its standalone stores, they are fairly few and far between these days, but the company has both a fuel card system and a Myer One rewards system, whereby presenting your Myer One card earns you one shopping point for every dollar spent.
-Given the fact that many of us spend over $50 each time we fill up, this rewards system could quickly earn its stripes.
+Short for the ‘California Texas Oil Company’, Caltex boasts a strong presence in Australia – most notably through its supermarket affiliations.
+As for its standalone stations, they are fairly few and far between these days, but it has both a fuel card system and a Myer One rewards system, whereby presenting your Myer One card will earn you one shopping point for every dollar spent.
+Given the fact that many of us spend more than $50 each time we fill up, this rewards program could quickly earn its stripes.
 Caltex is also known for its ‘Vortex’ series of 98-octane fuels made for performance cars, nicknamed ‘Fitness Fuels’.
 The 98-octane fuels have an engine-cleaning additive – along with rust and foam inhibitors – to keep your engine ticking along nicely.
-Caltex earned three stars overall, but achieved five stars for service.
+Caltex earned three stars overall in our latest review, but achieved four stars in most areas.

-It’s rare to find a fuel station that isn’t connected to a grocery or convenience store these days, but there are still a huge number of Shell servos in Australia.
+It’s quite rare to find a service station that isn’t connected to a grocery or convenience store these days, but there are still a huge number of Shell-branded servos across Australia.
 Known for sponsoring various motorsports leagues around the globe, Shell is perhaps one of the largest fuel companies in the world, known for its ‘V Power’ high-performance 98-octane fuel.
 With well over 700 locations Australia-wide, Shell’s Motorist app lets you see special offers, track your loyalty card points and transactions, and helps you find your nearest Shell station.
-Shell achieved a mixed bag of results overall, but achieved five stars for its facilities.
+Shell earned a mixed bag of results this year, with three stars overall, just two for price, but five for facilities, and a few fours as well.

 It’s easy to fall into the trap of just filling up your vehicle at the nearest service station, but try to treat the process of buying fuel like paying for any other product or service.
 Be sure to shop around for a good price, and make sure you take advantage of any rewards programs that can help you save a buck or two.
 If you don’t think you’re getting a good deal at your regular servo, try to drive past another one on your way home from work.
 You might even find the all-round experience is a lot better.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have refuelled their vehicle at a service station in Australia in the last month – in this case, 2,379 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have refuelled a vehicle at a service station in Australia in the last month – in this case, 2,170 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.